prudhvi1519/Pinterest-clone/README.md

    pip install -r requirements.txt
    ```

-   --**Note:** If you don't have a requirements.txt, install Django manually using:
+   **Note:** If you don't have a requirements.txt, install Django manually using:
          `pip install django`

 7. Run migrations: